villares/villares.github.io/README-EN.md

 ----

-Educator, visual artist and new media consultant.
-Researches computational art procedures, generative design, creative coding and how to teach computer programming in a visual context.
-Architect (FAU-USP, 2000) with a master's degree from FEC-Unicamp (2019).
-Co-organizer of [Noite de Processing](https://garoa.net.br/wiki/Noite_de_Processing) and Processing Community Day in São Paulo.
+Teacher, visual artist and consultant in design and new media projects.
+Researches computational art procedures, generative design, creative coding and how to teach programming in visual contexts.
+Graduated in architecture and urbanism from FAU-USP (2000) and has a master's degree from FECFAU-Unicamp (2019).
+Co-organizer of Noite de Processing, a monthly meeting about art and programming that happens since 2016.
+Has taught courses at undergraduate and graduate levels at several institutions.
+Develops open didactic materials, collaborates with free software projects and works as a technology and arts educator at Sesc-SP.
+Since 2018, he tries to make one drawing a day with code.

 ----